-Below is a table of common finished products and their respective durometers.
+Below is a table and chart of common finished products and their respective durometers.

 Here at Albright, we use the Shore A scale to quantify our molded silicone durometers.
 The Shore A scale ranges from 0 to 100.
 An example of a “0” durometer Shore A silicone molded part would be a very soft shoe insole.
 Near the opposite end of the scale, an example of an “80” durometer Shore A silicone molded part would be an o-ring seal or a stiff silicone kitchen spatula.
 Every day, Albright molds products in materials that range in finished durometer from 10 to 80 on the Shore A Scale.

 Please remember that the durometer selected will be based on the requirements of your project.
 If you need assistance determining a durometer for your next silicone project, Albright engineers and technical staff are here to help.
+Give us a call during business hours and our engineers would be happy to help.
 In addition, we can provide samples of silicone in various Shore A durometers.
-Want samples of silicone durometers?
-Visit our free durometer sample page on the Albright web site.[/column]
+Want to receive samples of silicone durometers?
+Give us a call today.

 Latest posts by Ryan Taylor (see all)